velicast/dress-graph/docs/applications/isomorphism.md

 | Chang-1 vs Chang-3 | **PASS** | |
 | Chang-2 vs Chang-3 | **PASS** | |

-Since 3-WL provably cannot distinguish SRGs with identical parameters, each successful distinction above empirically demonstrates that Motif-DRESS distinguishes specific graph pairs that 3-WL cannot.
+The specific SRG pairs tested above are known to be indistinguishable by 3-WL; each successful distinction therefore demonstrates that Motif-DRESS empirically exceeds 3-WL on these instances.

 ### Δ-DRESS